jakobyoung1/RADexplorer/README.md

 RADexplorer lets you select any set of species and immediately visualize how their 16S rRNA gene copies differ across all nine variable regions.
 You can easily see which V-regions produce unique sequences for your target taxa, which ones leave species indistinguishable from one another, and whether a single region is sufficient for your experimental needs.

+This matters more than most researchers expect.
+The most commonly used v-regions in amplicon sequencing, V3 and V4, frequently fail to differentiate between closely related organisms within the same genus or species group.

 ### How it works

 RADexplorer is built on two reference libraries: